Going Beyond GAAP: 3 Metrics to Help Gauge Your SaaS Business Performance

 Cash Flow

-If you are working in a SaaS business model, it’s likely one of your primary concerns is whether your front-loaded cash investment will pay off with positive operating cash flows in the future.
+If you are working in a software business model, it’s likely one of your primary concerns is whether your front-loaded cash investment will pay off with positive operating cash flows in the future.
 Investing a large sum of money without any indication of whether it will pay off can be anxiety-inducing, and an ill-informed decision can make or break the fate of your business.

 That’s why cash flow forecasting is critical.
 Forecasting cash balance and cash runway helps you proactively assess the health of your business, accounting for all drivers of growth, churn and maintaining good customer service.
 It seeks to not only measure the trajectory of growth plans, but also considers the often-overlooked impact of billing collection and the related discounts typically needed to bill customers upfront.